 Option 2: Installment loans

-An installment loan, which falls under the umbrella of personal loans, is a fixed amount that you pay back over time.
-They are shorter-term personal loans that come in smaller loan amounts than the average personal loan but in larger loan amounts than a payday loan.
+An installment loan, which is a specific type of personal loan, is a fixed amount that you pay back over time.
+These shorter-term personal loans come in smaller loan amounts than the average personal loan but in larger amounts than a payday loan.

 Installment loans are usually unsecured, which means you don’t need to put up collateral like your vehicle or jewelry.
 They often come with higher interest rates than a secured loan, which has collateral.
-Installment loans are usually good for people who don’t have any regular employment income but receive other forms of steady income like employment insurance (EI), Canada Child Benefit (CCB), disability income or retirement income.
+Installment loans are usually good for people who don’t have any regular employment income but receive other types of steady income like employment insurance (EI), Canada Child Benefit (CCB), disability income or retirement income.
+So if you’re looking for an unemployment bad credit loan in Manitoba, check out the installment loan options below.

 Option 3: Credit builder loans